angusmillar/Deprecated-Pyro/README.md

 3. You will then need to configure to your development environment database connection string by editing this file: `Pyro.ConsoleServer\App_Data\Connectons.config`
 4. The right click the project named 'Pyro.ConsoleServer' and select 'Set as StartUp Project'
 5. Hit 'F5' to start the project.
-6. You will see a console window open with the Pyro logo stating that the FHIR endpoint is running at 'http://localhost:8888/fhir'.
-   You should then do a Http GET on any thing, for instance `GET: http://localhost:8888/fhir/metadata` as this will trigger the first time initialisation of the database.
-Please be patient as the database initialisation will take 4 to 5 min while it creates the database and seeds data.
-7. Once the call retuns with a Http: 200 OK your server is now ready for use.
+6. A console window open with the Pyro logo in yellow and the message "Please wait while database schema loads".
+If this is the first time runnig the application the database will be created at this stage and seeded with referance data.
+This may take take 4 to 5 min to complete.
+All subsequent starts only the database schema is loaded which may take just over 1 minute.
+7. Once the console changes from yellow to blue the server is ready for calls to its FHRI API and the console will state the FHIR endpoint.
+The default is `http://localhost:8888/fhir`

 ## Understanding the solution a little deeper ##